woupiestek/midistuff_ts/log.md

 Exception may be tempo, _but_ millisecond per whole note is pretty fine grained. and why not use bpm integers?
 This is not midi!

+### interpreter

+Basic setup done.
+Immediate ideas on optimisations, Mainly: doing something about setting parameters.

+It could be more convenient to just have a 'settings region.' for: dyn, key, program and tempo

+Remaining: mark and repeat.

+### idea

+The operands are functions retruning collections and most of the operators affect one of the parameters fed to the functions.

+### result

+This now works! `.\play.ps1 .\samples\jacob.txt`

 ## 2023-11-7

 ### left out